Python-GIS-book/site/source/part2/chapter-06/md/06-spatial-join.md

 # Spatial join

-## Understanding the logic of spatial join

-Spatial join is yet another classic GIS problem.
-Getting attributes from one layer and transferring them into another layer based on their spatial relationship is something you most likely need to do on a regular basis.
+Spatial join is yet another classic GIS task.
+Retrieving table attributes from one layer and transferring them into another layer based on their spatial relationship is something you most likely need to do on a regular basis.
 In the previous section (Chapter 6.6), we learned how to perform spatial queries, such as investigating if a Point is located within a Polygon.
 We can use this same logic to conduct a spatial join between two layers based on their spatial relationship and transfer the information stored in one layer into the other.
 We could, for example, join the attributes of a polygon layer into a point layer where each point would get the attributes of a polygon that `intersects` with the point.

+## The basic logic of spatial join

-**Figure 6.xx** illustrates the basic logic of a spatial join by showing how we can combine information between spatial data layers that are located in the same area (i.e. they overlap with each other).
+In **Figure 6.xx**, we illustrate the logic of a spatial join by showing how it is possible to combine information between spatial data layers that are located in the same area (i.e. they overlap with each other at least partially).
 The target here is to combine attribute information of three layers: properties, land use and buildings.
 Each of these three layers has their own attribute information.
 Transfering the information between the layers is based on how the individual points in the Properties layer intersect with these layers as shown on the left, i.e. considering different land use areas (commercial, residential, industrial, natural), as well as the building footprints containing a variety of building-related attibute information.
 On the right, we show the table attributes for these three layers considering the features that intersect with the four Point observations.
 The table at the bottom shows how the results look after all the attribute data from these layers has been combined into a single table.

 It is good to remember that spatial join is always conducted between two layers at a time.
 Hence, in practice, if we want to make a spatial join between these three layers shown in **Figure 6.xx**, we first need to conduct the spatial join between Properties and Land use, and then store this information into an intermediate result.
 After the first join, we need to make another spatial join between the intermediate result and the third layer (here, the Buildings dataset).
 After these two separate spatial joins, we have achieved the final result shown at the bottom, showing for each property (row) the corresponding attributes from the land use and building layers as separate columns.
 In a similar manner, you could also continue joining data (attributes) from other layers as long as you need.